catchdigital/catch_all/README.md

 - eu_cookie_compliance

 ## Updating the profile
+More information on creating a profile can be found here: https://www.drupal.org/docs/distributions/creating-distributions/how-to-write-a-drupal-installation-profile

 1. Export your configuration.
 2. Copy your configuration over to the profile `cp config/sync/* docroot/profiles/custom/catch_all/config/install`
 3. Remove all UUIDs `find docroot/profiles/custom/catch_all/config/install -type f -exec sed -i '' '/^uuid:/d' {} \;`